IBM/java-iceberg-toolkit/README.md

   identifier           Table or namespace identifier schema               Create a table using this schema
 ```

+### Log File

+Log file name and path can be specified using -DLOG_FILE property.
+By default, the application will log to ./icebergcli_logs/iceberg_cli.log.

 ### Config File

 The toolkit allows users to specify catalog configuration using a config file.
 The file is expected to be named as .java_iceberg_cli.yaml and is searched in the following locations: